galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 > ### {% icon question %} Question
 >
-> What additional informations are generated by Quast, by compared to the **Fasta Statistics** outputs ?
+> What additional informations are generated by Quast, compared to the **Fasta Statistics** outputs?
 >
 > > ### {% icon solution %} Solution
 > >
-> > Quast allows us to compare Flye assembly to the reference genome :
+> > Quast allows us to compare Flye assembly to the reference genome:
 > > 1.
 Genome fraction (90.192 %) is the percentage of aligned bases in the reference genome.
 > > 2.
 Duplication ratio (1.094) is the total number of aligned bases in the assembly divided by the total number of aligned bases in the reference genome.
 > > 3.
 Largest alignment (698452) is the length of the largest continuous alignment in the assembly.
 > > 4.
 Total aligned length (45.2 Mb) is the total number of aligned bases in the assembly.
 > >
-> > Quast also generates some plots :
+> > Quast also generates some plots:
 > > 1.
 Cumulative length plot shows the growth of contig lengths.
 On the x-axis, contigs are ordered from the largest to smallest.
 The y-axis gives the size of the x largest contigs in the assembly.
 > > 2.
 GC content plot shows the distribution of GC content in the contigs.
 > >